The Vast of Night: Plot

 In 1950s Cayuga, New Mexico, teenage disc jockey Everett helps prepare for a high school basketball game.
-He and his friend Fay test out her new tape recorder, and Everett walks her to her job as a switchboard operator before starting his own night shift at the WOTW radio station.
+He and his friend Fay test her new tape recorder, and Everett walks her to her job as a switchboard operator before starting his own night shift at the WOTW radio station.

 Fay listens to Everett's show, which is interrupted by a mysterious audio signal.
-Fielding calls about a strange wind-like phenomenon from the sky, she hears the same signal over the phone line; her connections drop when she calls friends about the signal.
-Fay calls Everett, who asks his listeners for information about the signal, which he broadcasts on the air.
+A woman calls about a strange large object hovering over her land, her voice coming through weakly due to the static.
+Fay tells Everett, who asks his listeners for information about the signal.

-A man named Billy calls, and Everett broadcasts him live.
+A man named Billy calls, and Everett broadcasts the call live.
 Billy explains that he served in the military and was flown to a highly secretive location in the desert.
 Warned that telling anyone about the classified project would "endanger America", he and the other personnel built a large underground bunker to house an enormous unknown object.
 Flying away from the facility, he heard the same unexplained signal on the plane's radio.

 Billy developed a lung condition that he believes was caused by his time in the desert and learned of other instances of the military burying similar cargo in secret locations, where the same signal was heard.
-He explains that the sound appears to be a communication signal, sometimes transmitted higher than any man-made object could fly.
+He explains that the sound appeared to be a communication signal, sometimes transmitted from higher than any man-made object could fly.

-The call is briefly disconnected, but Billy calls back and reveals that he and the other personnel chosen for these projects were all black or Mexican, to ensure they were less likely to be believed by the public.
-A friend of his managed to record the signal and sent copies to Billy and others who worked on the projects; one tape was given to a member of the Air Force in Cayuga, now deceased.
-Fay realizes that his tapes were given to the local library and steals them.
+The call is briefly disconnected, but Billy calls back and states that he and the other personnel chosen for these projects were all black or Mexican which, he surmises, was to ensure they were less likely to be believed by the public should they talk about what they experienced.
+A friend of his managed to record the signal and sent copies to Billy and others who worked on the projects, including a member of the Air Force, now deceased, who lived in Cayuga.

+Fay realizes that his tapes were given to the local library.
+She goes to the library and steals them.
 Billy is disconnected, and Everett and Fay find the recording of the signal and broadcast it, but the radio station's power is knocked out.
-They race to the switchboard office, where Fay receives numerous reports of "something in the sky", and they meet Gerald and Bertsie, who have been driving in pursuit of the same unidentified flying object.
+They race to the switchboard office, where Fay receives numerous reports of "something in the sky", and they come across Gerald and Bertsie, who have been driving in pursuit of the same object.
 An elderly woman named Mabel calls and offers to provide more information about the signal.